pyeventsourcing/eventsourcing/docs/topics/examples/coursebooking-dcb-refactored.rst

 and :class:`~examples.coursebookingdcbrefactored.application.Course` as "enduring objects".

 The base class :class:`~eventsourcing.dcb.domain.EnduringObject` works in a similar way to an event-sourced aggregate.
-Each instance has a unique a continuity ID.
+Each instance has a unique continuity ID.
 Each can have command methods that trigger events.
 Their command methods can be decorated with the library's :ref:`event decorator <Event decorator>`.
 Calling such commands generates new events.

 The main difference between "event-sourced aggregates" and "enduring objects" in this code is that "enduring objects"